 Welcome Moose Mountain Marathon Runners!
 We are about a week and a half out from this years race / Saturday September 8th, 2018!
 We are very excited to be hosting another extraordinary field of runners at this years Superior Fall Trail Race – represented are runners...

-Welcome 50 Mile Runners!
-We are about one week away from one of the toughest and most scenic 50 mile trail races in the country!
+Welcome Superior 100 Mile Runners!
+We are about a week and a half out from this years race / Friday September 7th, 2018!
 We are very excited to be hosting another extraordinary field of runners at this years Superior Fall Trail Race – represented are runners from 36...